-It was a perfect way to winddown from a busy day at either the Autocross or Fun Run events...and begin to get ready for the Concours / Participant's Choice show on Friday.
+It was a perfect way to winddown from a busy day at either the Autocross or Fun Run events...and begin to get ready for the Concours and Participant's Choice show on Friday.

-Vendors- Left-column [top to bottom]-Jack Gleason selling disposable coveralls- he needed them; Ted Schumacher selling TSI wares; Grassroots Motorsports offering discount subscriptions; Center column top [to bottom]-Fourth Gear Ltd VTR sportswear dealers enjoying themselves; previously titled items displayed on flatbed; Right column [top to bottom]-Little British Car Co. doing brisk business; The Roadster Factory has buyers lined up Radiator Tech Session by Tim Dunderdale Owner Revcore Radiator
+Vendors- Left-column top to bottom-Jack and Mary Lou Gleason selling disposable coveralls- he needed them; Ted Schumacher selling TSI wares; Grassroots Motorsports offering discount subscriptions.
+Center column top to bottom-Fourth Gear Ltd. VTR sportswear dealers enjoying themselves; previously titled items displayed on flatbed.
+Right column top to bottom-Little British Car Co. doing brisk business; The Roadster Factory has buyers lined up.